Galser/packer-ubuntu/README.md

      ```Welcome to Ubuntu 18.04.3 LTS (GNU/Linux 4.15.0-55-generic x86_64)```

-   Play around, but remember - this is **base box** - e.g. bare minumum Ubuntu Linux.
+   Play around, but remember - this is **base box** - e.g. bare minimum Ubuntu Linux.

   5. When you've done with the tests and don't need VM anymore - you should exit the SSH session - by executing in command line `exit`
   6. Now - to completely destroy the VM and free up all your system resource (CPU, memory)  - execute from command line `vagrant destroy`.
 Next you should see the question on a new line :